Daily Technical & Trading Outlook EUR/USD

 -

-On the daily chart, despite hitting a near 14-year bottom at the start of Jan, euro's breach of initial 1.0655 res has 'violated' recent series of low- er highs n lower lows fm 1.1300 (Nov) n last Thur's gain to an 8-week peal at 1.0829 suggests price may head twd 1.0875 (Dec high) after consolidation.
-Having said that, euro's break of 1.0706/12 sup on Tue to 1.06 strongly suggests said erratic rise fm 1.0341 has at least made a temp. top n consolidation downside bias is seen for weakness to 1.0585, then 1.0527, being 50% r n 61.8% r respect- ively of aforesaid rise.
-Therefore, selling euro on recovery is recommended n only a daily close abv 1.0755 indicates pullback over, 1.0829 later.
+Looking at the bigger picture, euro's erratic rise fm Jan's near 14-year bottom at the start of Jan n then break of initial res at 1.0655 has 'violated' recent series of lower highs n lower lows fm 1.1300 (Nov), suggesting recent downtrend has made a temporary low there.
+Having said that, euro's subsequent decline from 1.0829 at the start of Feb at 1.0829 to as low as 1.0592 y'day confirms 1st leg of correction fm 1.0341 has ended there n consolidation with downside remains for fall to 1.0585, then 1.0527, being 50% r n 61.8% r respectively of aforesaid upmove.
+Therefore, selling euro on recovery is recommended n only a daily close abv 1.0755 indicates pullback over, risks re-test of 1.0829.

 -